-The Mead Lane area in Saltford has been subject to a temporary mooring trial since December 2016; informal moorings which have been used by boaters for a number of years are in the Council’s riparian ownership and adjoin the highway (Mead Lane).
-Over recent years there have been numerous calls from local residents and the boating community to regularise the moorings and outline the terms of their use, including appropriate signage.
+The Mead Lane area in Saltford was subject to a temporary mooring trial between December 2016 and October 2018.
+Informal moorings which have been used by boaters for a number of years are in the Council’s riparian ownership and adjoin the highway (Mead Lane).

-During the 2016-17 trial, 25 feedback forms were returned, 10 were objections to the trial and 15 were in support of the new arrangements.
+During the first year of the trial, 25 feedback forms were returned, 10 were objections to the trial and 15 were in support of the new arrangements.
 Monitoring by local residents showed a high degree of compliance with the mooring trial durations, and showed high demand for the moorings.

-A plan of the 2016-17 mooring trial duration and the signage design can be found here:
+A plan of the mooring trial signage design can be found here:

 Managing Parking at Mead Lane